dboland/minc/BUILD.md

 **Note**: you will probably get some error messages here.
 These will guide you to properly set up the 'config.inc' file.
-Use vim to edit it and define the indicated variable.
+Use vim to edit it and define the indicated variables.

 ## Step 1: build the kernel

-Most of the kernel will be built using the vanilla MinGW installation.
-Make this part of the kernel first:
+The kernel will be built using a combination of vanilla MinGW and our *poor man's cross-compiler*, residing in */opt/cross*.
+To test if this all works, make the kernel first:

 	make kernel

-When the first step was successful, you will get the following output.
-This means we are ready for step 2:

-	fatal error: machine/_types.h: No such file or directory

 ## Step 2: build a minimal system

-A minimal system consists of the kernel, the BSD C library, the boot program, the shell and some utilities.
+A minimal system consists of the kernel, the BSD C library, the boot program, the Korn shell and some utilities.
 These will be built by the new system itself.
+To finish the build:

+	make system

-To achieve this, you will need to unmount the */mingw* directory.
+You now have a working OpenBSD system, but we are still using the MSYS commands.
+To make sure we are executing OpenBSD commands, you will need to unmount the */mingw* directory.
 This is done by running the **mount** script:

 	./mount.sh minc

-To finish the build:

-	make all

-You now have a working OpenBSD system.
-To test this, you can run the **uname** command:
+To test if the new system works, you can run the **uname** command:

 	uname -a